Megaultron19/healthcare-management-system/README.md

 If you encounter any issues or have questions:

-1.Create a new issue with detailed information
+1.Create a new issue with detailed information.

-2.Contact the maintainer
+2.Contact the maintainer.